Proud Mary: Critical reception

 Billboard (January 23, 1971): "The John Fogerty classic gets a powerhouse treatment with the Turner originality and drive to put it back up the Hot 100 and soul charts.
 Dynamite entry."

 Cash Box (January 23, 1971): "Slow intro almost belies the power that grows into this revival of the Creedence monument.
 R&B sales could build enough momentum to put the side into top forty again."

-Record World (January 23, 1971): "Ike & Tina play it 'nice and rough' on Creedence Clearwater's contemporary classic.
-Great to hear Ike join in with his fine bass and Tina's far out intro is worth the price of admission alone."